Inspiration

 Why Settlement Contention Matters

-Aurora DSQL protects correctness through serializable transaction guarantees.
+Aurora DSQL protects correctness through serializable transactions.

-The platform implements:
+The platform demonstrates:

 • Optimistic Concurrency Control (OCC)